khaledjendi/SHOPi/README.md

 - [Completed] Work with firebase to store personal data, orders, favorites, ...

-- Perform search on the product
+- [Completed] Perform filter and searching on the product in clothes product listing page

-- Add more facilities to the product page with capability to veiw correct related items

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies